-Under the employment and each of the severance agreements, if the executive's employment is terminated for good reason, by notice of non-renewal by us, in the case of the employment agreement, or by our action for any reason other than the executive's death or disability or for cause, subject to the executive's execution and nonrevocation of a release within the period specified in the applicable agreement, the executive will be entitled to receive certain severance payments and benefits from us.
-Please see the "Potential payments upon termination and change in control" section below for a more detailed description of the terms and payments provided under each of the employment and severance agreements upon certain terminations of employment.
+Under the severance agreements, if the executive's employment is terminated pursuant to such executive's resignation for good reason or by our action for any reason other than the executive's death or disability or for cause (such termination events, each a "Qualifying Termination Event"), subject to the executive's execution and nonrevocation of a release within the period specified in the applicable agreement, the executive will be entitled to receive certain severance payments and benefits from us.
+Please see the "Potential payments upon termination and change in control" section below for a more detailed description of the terms and payments provided under each of the severance agreements upon certain terminations of employment.